 Drones are quickly revolutionizing agriculture, effectively taking photographs, tracking field health and irrigation, and engaging in precision seed planting and crop spraying.
-If you don’t have one yet, there’s a good chance you might in the future.
-We’ve previously outlined why ag drones are becoming a major farming tool, as well as 8 things to consider when buying an ag drone.
+If you don’t yet have an ag drone, there’s a good chance you might in the future.
+We’ve previously outlined why ag drones are becoming a major farming tool, as well as what to consider when buying an ag drone.
 But while it’s great to know the benefits and what to look for when making a purchase, none of that does you any good if you don’t know how to use and maintain the drone once you have one.
 So today we’re breaking down a few important tips and best practices for owning and operating an ag drone:

 1. Know the law.
 You’ll need to register your ag drone with the FAA and keep up with all federal, state, and local guidelines, which are continually changing as this technology develops.
 You may even want to check with your lawyer and insurance agent, just to be safe.